alantgeo/vicmap2osm/README.md

 ## Future Work

-- Tracking new Vicmap addresses
+### Tracking new Vicmap addresses
-- Monitoring changes over time
+Not covered within this import scope, however a suggested way to address this is via a scheduled extraction of new addresses each week/month/quarter.
+These can then be manually updated in OSM after reviewing for conflicts.

+- Monitoring for modified and deleted addresses from Vicmap

 ## Community Feedback